shkr3421/Color-changer/README.md

 Hi [Name],

-I hope you’re doing well.
+I hope you are doing well.

-I’m writing to follow up regarding my attendance for 6 January, which is currently marked as absent.
-I had reached out earlier on Teams as well, but I understand you may have been busy.
+I would like to inform you that my attendance for **6 January** has been marked as absent.
+I was present on that day and attended the session as scheduled.

-I was present on that day, and I wanted to request your guidance on how this can be rectified.
-You may also confirm my presence with the trainer if required.
+I request your guidance on how this can be corrected.
+If required, the same can also be verified with the trainer.
+Please let me know if I should reach out to any other team or point of contact for this correction.
-If this needs to be handled by a different team or point of contact, kindly let me know so I can reach out accordingly.

-Thank you for your time and support.
+Thank you for your support.

 Regards,
 Shashank Kumar